 - Minimize parts.
-If the engineering staff can be pursuaded to use the same components in as many products as possible, the number of parts in stock can be held to a minimum, which reduces the investment in raw materials.
+If the engineering staff can be persuaded to use the same components in as many products as possible, the number of parts in stock can be held to a minimum, which reduces the investment in raw materials inventory.

 - Schedule change orders.
 If the engineering department wants to alter a product, it usually issues an engineering change order that stops the use of one component and substitutes another.
 You need to time the release of each change order so that existing stocks of the component to be replaced are used up before the change order goes into effect.